ioccc-src/winner/2006/toledo1/README.md

 ```

 It will print move order.
 The algorithm is so simple that you can read
-it in the source code, at the first glance it can appear checkered :-)
+it on the source code.
+At the first glance it can appear checkered.
-but don't dismail, jar, jar.
+Nevertheless, don't be dismayed, jar, jar.  :-)

 ## Copyright and CC BY-SA 4.0 License: